davralin/debian-builder/README.md

 # debian-builder
-Attemptng to create something that auto-builds .deb from git for submission to Debian archive
+Attempting to create something that auto-builds .deb from git for submission to Debian archive